Odalith/FFaudio/readme.md

 ## Features
 - Cross-platform support for Windows, Linux, and macOS
 - Thanks to FFmpeg it can decode and play basically any file with an audio component
-- Support for Crossfeed and EBU128 audio normalization
+- Support for Crossfeed and EBU R128 audio normalization
 - Easy-to-use API for integrating audio playback into applications
 - Performant and memory efficient thanks again to FFmpeg
 - Licensed under the LGPLv2.1 and free to use